MikeHopley/ftl-ships-strategy/index.md

 Your first extra crew member is worth one free power, replacing the pilot.
 Don’t forget that two Zoltans can completely [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), and can also [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.

-Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).
+In sector 1, prefer unmarked beacons over distress.
+Your only blue option is from the Halberd (weak).

 ### Balance Mod